MaximeVH/NEXTRAIT/README.md

 # NEXTRAIT
-Dedicated Github repository for the NEXTRAIT project
+Placeholder for the NEXTRAIT project's dedicated Github repository